JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 - Initialise npm with `npm init` and prefills the `package.json` file
 - Install webpack and its CLI with `npm install webpack webpack-cli --save-dev`
 - Creates three webpack configuration files: `webpack.common.js`, `webpack.prod.js`, and `webpack.dev.js`
-- Creates the `srcjs` directory for the JavaScript source code.
+- Creates the `srcjs` directory for the JavaScript source code
 - Creates raw JavaScript files within the `srcjs` directory, e.g.: `index.js`
 - Creates the R functions (if necessary)
 - Adds the necessary NPM scripts to `package.json`